Fairfield County fund raises $1 million, quickly needs more

 Court officials say they already have been working with prison officials, prosecutors and public defenders to recommend ways to appropriately release people in pretrial detention.

-The state Department of Motor Vehicles has closed its office and headquarters in Wethersfield for disinfecting, after several workers tested positive for the coronavirus disease and employees complained about being forced to work there.
+The state Department of Motor Vehicles has closed its office and headquarters in Wethersfield for disinfection after several workers tested positive for COVID-19 and employees complained about being forced to work there.

-DMV officials said in a statement that the building closed Friday and won’t open again until Tuesday, allowing for a deep cleaning of the offices.
+DMV officials said in a statement that the building closed Friday and won’t open again until Tuesday, allowing for a deep cleaning.

-Labor union leaders this week criticized DMV Commissioner Sibongile Magubane for ordering dozens of employees who were deemed essential to continue to work in Wethersfield after workers tested positive for COVID-19.
-Union officials said seven workers tested positive.

-Magubane responded that the agency has implemented a COVID-19 contingency plan that considers the health and safety of workers while maintaining critical DMV operations.

 CASES